steadybit/docs-public/quick-start/run-experiment.md

 ### Conclusion

-You have now successfully run an experiment with steadybit in a Kubernetes environment.
+You have now successfully run an experiment with Steadybit in a Kubernetes environment.
 You have discovered the impact of an unavailable service in a non-scaled system.

 What are the next steps?

 You can extend the experiment by adding the HTTP action.
-This way, you see the availability of the `/product`-endpoint directly in steadybit and don't need to check it manually.
+This way, you see the availability of the `/product`-endpoint directly in Steadybit and don't need to check it manually.

 After that, how about scaling the `hot-deals` service and then running your new experiment again to check increased resilience?